 Speech pathologists and audiologists evaluate the communication skills of people with speech, language, and hearing disorders, and develop and implement appropriate treatment plans.

 Clinical practitioners may work in school settings, hospitals, community clinics, rehabilitation facilities, or in private practice.

 The undergraduate major in speech and hearing science emphasizes the normal processes of speech, hearing, and language.
 Course work for the major prepares students to enroll in either a master's degree program in speech-language pathology or a clinical doctorate program in audiology (Au.D.).
 The undergraduate BA degree does not qualify an individual to work professionally in the field.

 Iowa has long been a leader in the professional education of speech pathologists and audiologists.
 It was the first university to undertake a systematic program of teaching and research in this field and one of the first two universities to award a degree based on a curriculum in speech-language pathology.

-The undergraduate Bachelor of Arts (BA) degree program in speech in hearing science is designed to prepare students to pursue advanced degrees in this field, which the department also offers.
+The undergraduate Bachelor of Arts (BA) degree program in speech and hearing science prepares students to pursue advanced degrees in this field, which the department also offers.
 A master's degree is the minimum requirement for professional qualification as a speech pathologist, while a doctorate of audiology is required for professional qualification as an audiologist.